Julius170/Making_Contract_Calls.demo/README.md

 Note: ***Make sure to copy the contract address printed on the console, You'll need it while making the contract calls***.

-* Run the command `npx hardhat run scripts/deploy_TestContract.js --network alfajore` to deploy the `TestContract.sol` contract.
+* Run the command `npx hardhat run scripts/deploy_TestContract.js --network alfajores` to deploy the `TestContract.sol` contract.

 Note: ***Make sure to copy the contract address printed on the console, You'll need it making the contract calls***.